Dorian Hargrove 8:30 p.m., Dec. 12

 Influences: Frank Sinatra, Elvis Presley, Tom Jones

-José is a flamboyant stage persona of Bill Richardson's in the same vein as Andy Kaufman's Tony Clifton, the quirky and abusive lounge singer -- or, in José Sinatra's mind, Wayne Newton.
+José is a flamboyant stage persona of Richardson's in the same vein as Andy Kaufman's Tony Clifton, the quirky and abusive lounge singer -- or, in José Sinatra's mind, Wayne Newton.
 "For years I have been convinced that Wayne Newton is really a woman," he says, noting the difference in voice and style of the Vegas performer's early years as compared to today.
 "Someday the truth will come out."